-{} The bonding properties can be analyzed using the states at the $\Gamma$-point of the BZ because these states most clearly reflect their atomic origins.
-Fig. \ref{fig:dos_opt_LiMnP} shows the density of states (DOS) for the \palpha and \pbeta phases of LiMnP with markers indicating the energy and atomic contribution to the states at the $\Gamma$-point.
-Here, we choose to only discuss the bonding properties of LiMnP since, at the optimized lattice constant, not many properties are significantly altered for the other two compounds.
-Also, the \pbeta and \pgamma DOSs are very similar---both have Mn and P as nn and the position of the Li atom does not drastically alter the DOS---so the \pgamma phase is not included.
-The \pbeta and \pgamma phases form a large bonding/antibonding gap, resulting from the hybridization of the so-called t$_{2g}$ states (the triply degenerate d$_{xy}$, d$_{yz}$, d$_{zx}$ states) of Mn and p states (p$_x$, p$_y$, p$_z$) of P, because Mn and P are nn in the tetrahedral environment.
-The \palpha phase is significantly different than the \pbeta and \pgamma phases.
-This structure does not form a large bonding/antibonding gap because the Mn and P are second neighbors in a cubic environment.
+In \autoref{fig:alpha-and-beta-LiMnSi-opt}, we show the density of states (DOS) for \textalpha{}-and \textbeta{}-LiMnSi with partial DOS of the so-called e\textsubscript{g} (doubly degenerate d\textsubscript{z2} and d\textsubscript{x2-y2}) and t\textsubscript{2g} (triply degenerate d\textsubscript{xy}, d\textsubscript{yz}, and d\textsubscript{zx}) states.
+Here, we choose to only discuss the bonding properties of LiMnSi since, at the equilibrium lattice constant, the overall bonding features are not significantly altered when Z = N or P. The \textbeta{}- and \textgamma{}- phase DOSs are very similar---both have Mn and Si as nn and the position of the Li atom does not drastically alter the DOS---so the \textgamma{}-phase is not included.
+The \textbeta{}- and \textgamma{}- phases form a large bonding--antibonding gap, due to the overlap of the t\textsubscript{2g} states of Mn and Si sp\textsuperscript{3} states in the tetrahedral environment.
+The \textalpha{}-phase is significantly different compared to the \textbeta{}- and \textgamma{}-phases and does not form a large bonding--antibonding gap because the Mn and Si are second neighbors in a cubic environment.